 Orofacial specialists like me treat patients who suffer from pain of muscle origin, joint origin, and nerve origin that is focused in the head, neck, mouth, face and jaw area.
 For example, we treat people who have chronic toothaches and gum pain – despite having multiple dental evaluations and treatment.
 The problems we treat involve jaw pain, limited mouth opening capacity, and jaw clicking and locking.
 In addition, many patients with TMJ issues have problematic headaches, and in many cases, have pain in the nerves that supply the teeth, gums and other facial tissues.

 At times we also are called upon to diagnose and or treat patients with complex medical problems that result in facial pain.

-Because this specific area of dentistry has not been granted “specialty status” by the American Dental Association.
-It is specialty status programs in dental schools that enable dentists to become oral surgeons, endodontists (root canal), periodontists (gum therapies) and orthodontists (braces).
-Although efforts have been made at both the national and state levels to push through specialty applications for my field, success has so far been elusive.
+Because until recently, this specific area of dentistry has not been granted “specialty status” by the American Dental Association.
+And that’s why orofacial pain specialists can be difficult to find.
+But now, dental schools that train dentists to become oral surgeons, endodontists (root canal), periodontists (gum therapies) and orthodontists (braces) can also train them to be experts in orofacial pain.

 To help our patients, orofacial specialists rely on a wide variety of treatment options including education, medication, therapeutic injections, oral appliances, and muscle and joint rehabilitation therapies.
 Patient education is crucially important in my field as many of the problems we treat in the jaw muscles and joints are the result of daytime jaw overuse behaviors and sleep-related teeth grinding and clenching.
 Most orofacial specialists have strong referral relationships with physical therapists, clinical psychologists, pain management physicians, psychopharmacologists, chiropractors and even acupuncturists and leaders of meditation programs.
 All of these together allow us to successfully care for our patients’ individual needs.